Marathon: Multiple marathons

 In 2003, British adventurer Sir Ranulph Fiennes completed seven marathons on seven continents in seven days.
 He completed this feat despite suffering from a heart attack and undergoing a double heart bypass operation just four months before.
 This feat has since been eclipsed by Irish ultramarathon runner Richard Donovan who in 2009 completed seven marathons on seven continents in under 132 hours (five and a half days).
 Starting 1 February 2012 he improved on this by completing the 7 on 7 in under 120 hours or in less than five days.

 On 30 November 2013, 69-year-old Larry Macon set a Guinness World Record for Most Marathons Run in a Year by Man by running 238 marathons.
 Larry Macon celebrated his 1,000th career marathon at the Cowtown Marathon in Ft.
 Worth on 24 February 2013.

 Other goals are to attempt to run marathons on a series of consecutive weekends (Richard Worley on 159 weekends), or to run the most marathons during a particular year or the most in a lifetime.
 A pioneer in running multiple marathons was Sy Mah of Toledo, Ohio, who ran 524 before he died in 1988.
 As of 30 June 2007, Horst Preisler of Germany had successfully completed 1214 marathons plus 347 ultramarathons, a total of 1561 events at marathon distance or longer.
 Sigrid Eichner, Christian Hottas and Hans-Joachim Meyer have also all completed over 1000 marathons each.
 Norm Frank of the United States is credited with 945 marathons.

 Christian Hottas is meanwhile the first runner who ever completed 2000 marathons.
 He ran his 2000th at TUI Marathon Hannover on 5 May 2013 together with a group of more than 80 friends from 11 countries, including 8 officers from the 100 Marathons Clubs U.K., North-America, Germany, Denmark, Austria and Italy.
 Hottas completed his 2500th marathon on 4 December 2016.

 In 2010, Stefaan Engels, a Belgian, set out to run the marathon distance every day of the year.
 Because of a foot injury he had to resort to a handcycle near the end of January 2010.
 However, on 5 February he was fully recovered and decided to reset the counter back to zero.
 By 30 March he broke the existing record of Akinori Kusuda, from Japan, who completed 52 marathons in a row in 2009.
 On 5 February 2011, Engels had run 365 marathon distances in as many days.

 Ricardo Abad Martínez, from Spain, later ran 150 marathons in 150 consecutive days in 2009, and subsequently 500 marathons in a row, from October 2010 to February 2012.

+In 2024, Belgian Hilde Dosogne ran a marathon every day of the year.
+On 31 December, the 55-year-old ran her 366th and last marathon, a record for a woman (accounting for 15,445 kilometres, 22 pairs of shoes and 15 falls).